openrocket/openrocket/README.md

 ## 🚀 Getting started

+**Check out [our documentation](https://openrocket.readthedocs.io/en/latest/setup/getting_started.html) for a detailled guide on how to get started.**

-The easiest way to get started is to open one of our in-program example designs:
+The easiest way to get familiar with OpenRocket is to open one of our in-program example designs:

 ![Get started with the example designs](.github/getting-started.png)